ankwasa/extract-CHIRPS-rainfall-/README.md

 Run the scripts according to the numbers:- 1-downloads the data from the CHIRPS domain;
 										  2-extracts the rasters from the zipped chirps files;
 										  3-creates rainfall txt files per pixel for the selected area.
-The user needs should download the whole folder and add the shapefile of the area of interest then run the scripts in order.
+The user needs should download the whole folder and add the shapefile (.shp') and a dem ('.tif') of the area of interest (in 'EPSG:4326')then run the scripts in order.

 The rainfall txt files are prepared ready for use in a SWAT or SWAT+ model.